What is a Flowchart?

 Originally, flowcharts were created by hand using pencil and paper.

 Before the advent of the personal computer, drawing templates made of plastic flowchart shape outlines helped flowchart makers work more quickly and gave their diagrams a more consistent look.

-Today's flowcharts are typically created using flowchart software.
+Today's flowcharts are typically created using a flowchart maker.

 Types and Uses of Flowcharts